riderframework/rider/README.md

 =====
 Python Web Application Framework - powered by Falcon, inspired by Django

-It provides system without compromise.
+It provides the system without compromise.

 vision
 ======